 My bathroom looked like a battlefield.

-Just replace the corpses of fallen soldiers with the broken teeth of combs, and the hideous bloodstains with splotches of spilt hairspray, and there you have it.
-A war so ruthless that it practically requires its own History Channel special.
+Just replace 'corpses of fallen soldiers' with the broken teeth of combs, and 'hideous bloodstains' with splotches of spilt hairspray, and there you have it.
+A war so ruthless, it practically required its own History Channel special.
 Countless casualties, weapons, and tactics had been deployed.
 Brave souls had been lost.
-I’m sure at least several parts of my scalp have suffered permanent nerve damage....
+I’m sure at least several parts of my scalp had suffered permanent nerve damage....
 And it was all just to tame my hair.

-Those poor, brave brushes who had lost their lives...
-I stared at their mangled forms, strewn all over the tiled floor, feeling a panging sense of guilt.
-Why must the good die so young?
+Those poor, brave brushes that lost their lives...
+Their mangled forms were now strewn all over the tiled floor, evoking a poignant picture of the horrors of modern warfare.
+My tangled hair had viciously, brutally destroyed every single one of them — oh, why must the good die so young?

-It was all worth it in the end.
-Because now, instead of the red tresses that sprang out of my head with barbed-wire consistency, I now had smooth, luscious, silky locks.
+Though I had to say, it was all worth it in the end.
+Because now, instead of the red tresses that sprang out of my head with barbed-wire consistency, I had smooth, luscious, silky locks.
 Thanks to the Witch Weekly Hairstyling Kit that Dom gave me for Christmas, I could now safely toss my hair over my shoulder without running the risk of gouging out an eyeball.

 And the best part?

 My hair.
 Chocolate brown.

 Which meant no more weasel jokes.
 Or bad temper jokes.
 Or fire-crotch jokes.
 No more having to listen to people tell me about this one other random person they kind of know who — surprise — also has red hair, and would I happen to know them by any chance?
 (Why, of course.
 We both go to the same Ginger Support Group every Tuesday!)
 And most importantly, no more having to avoid the colour pink at all costs.